Growing Hope, Feeding Lives

 In Detroit, Michigan and beyond

 Buckets of Rain was formed in 2006 and began by pioneering the use of gravity fed drip irrigation to help impoverished communities feed themselves in Lesotho, as well as areas of Kenya, Guatemala, Honduras, and Belize.
-Since 2012, we’ve turned our attention stateside, to struggling communities of Michigan, specifically in the Detroit metro area.
+Since 2012, we’ve turned our attention stateside, to struggling communities of Michigan, specifically in the Detroit inner city.

 Urban centers like Detroit are home to thousands of struggling community members with little access to food and services, and virtually no access to fresh produce.
 Moreover, urban blight has infected these neighborhoods, opening the door for criminal activity on abandoned properties and inhibiting redevelopment efforts.